bananagav/fullstack-project/README.md

 # fullstack-project
-Fullstack Academy Final project
+Fullstack Academy Capstone project

-Creating a worm to use in lab to spread across a network!
+Creating a worm to use in Linux lab to replicate in the system, and create persistence on the machine!